-National School District will follow the most recent guidance released by the California Department of Public Health on July 17, 2020 for COVID-19 and Reopening In-Person Learning Framework for K-12 Schools in California, 2020-2021 School Year.
+National School District will follow the most recent guidance released by the California Department of Public Health on July 17 August 3, 2020 for COVID-19 and Reopening In-Person Learning Framework for K-12 Schools in California, 2020-2021 School Year.
 All local indicators will also meet the criteria required for the county to open.
-The document provides the following guidance:
+The This document provides the following guidance:

-https://www.cdph.ca.gov/programs/cid/dcdc/cdph%20document%20library/covid- 19/schools%20reopening%20recommendations.pdf
+https://files.covid19.ca.gov/pdf/guidance-schools.pdf

-In-Person Re-Opening Criteria-Schools and school districts may reopen for in-person instruction at any time if they are located in a local health jurisdiction (LHJ) that has not been on the county monitoring list within the prior 14 days.
+In Person Re Opening Criteria-Schools and school districts may reopen for in person instruction at any time if they are located in a local health jurisdiction (LHJ) that has not been on the county monitoring list within the prior 14 days.

-Individual school closure is recommended based on the number of cases, the percentage of the teacher/ students/staff that are positive for COVID-19, and following consultation with the Local Health Officer.
+Individual school closure is recommended based on the number of cases, the percentage of the teacher/students/staff that are positive for COVID 19, and following consultation with the Local Health Officer.
 Individual school closure may be appropriate when there are multiple cases in multiple cohorts at a school or when at least 5 percent of the total number of teachers/student/staff are cases within a 14-day period, depending on the size and physical layout of the school.